ziamae17/Student-Database-Management-System/README.md

 ![3 (2)](https://user-images.githubusercontent.com/60618940/76227428-43113000-625a-11ea-8965-52a5b86ca40e.png)

 5. To ‘Update Student Info’.
 First, select a student that you want to update and then Click ‘Update Student Info’ Button.
-    Student Info will appear and then you and change anything you want with his/her info.
+    Student Info will appear and then you can change anything you want with his/her info.
 Then Click ‘Confirm’ Button if you had already changed it or Click ‘Cancel’ Button to cancel changes.

 ![4](https://user-images.githubusercontent.com/60618940/76227608-866b9e80-625a-11ea-9f83-3c397f4efdcb.png)